St Michael’s Line – Earth Energies or Coincidence?

 3. Mont Saint Michel, France.

-The sacred St Michael’s line then proceeds to France crossing another famous island that also joins the low tide land.
-The spectacular Mont Saint-Michel, another sight of the Archangel’s appearance.
-The beauty and historical and artistic richness of this sanctuary in Normandy make it one of the most visited places in the whole of France and guaranteed its proclamation as a World Heritage Site by UNESCO in 1979.
-Mont Saint Michel was already surrounded by strong mysticism since the high middle ages.
-More than 1300 years ago, in 709, the Archangel appeared according to tradition to the Bishop of a branch st. Albert requesting the construction of the sanctuary.
-Works began shortly but the Benedictine abbey was only to be ready in the 10th century.
+The sacred Lines Ley St Michael then proceeds to France, crossing another famous island that also connects to the land at low tide.
+The spectacular Mont Saint-Michel, another site of the Archangel’s appearance, is located here.
+The beauty, historical, and artistic richness of this sanctuary in Normandy make it one of the most visited places in France and secured its proclamation as a UNESCO World Heritage Site in 1979.

 mont st michel in france